felixlopz/hubrise-test-task/content/apps/tastycloud/en/map-ref-codes.md

   description: Instructions on how to configure TastyCloud for optimal connection to HubRise and other platforms.
 ---

-Once your TastyCloud site is connected with a HubRise account, customer and order information is transmitted to HubRise automatically.
+Once your TastyCloud site is connected with a HubRise account, catalog, customer and order information is transmitted to HubRise automatically.
 To ensure the information is sent accurately, some configuration on the TastyCloud side is required.
-This is especially true for the connection between your TastyCloud site and the EPOS connected to your HubRise Account.
+This is especially true when an EPOS is connected to your HubRise Account.

+## Catalog Import

+As you push your EPOS catalog into HubRise, TastyCloud pulls it automatically.
+No manual action is necessary.

+## Product

 Both TastyCloud and HubRise store the items that are sold to customers.
-The mapping between these two systems is managed by the TastyCloud back office system.
+The mapping between items on these two systems is managed by the TastyCloud back office.

-## Catalog Import

-### Display Mapping from TastyCloud Menu to HubRise Catalog

 To map the TastyCloud Menu to the HubRise Catalog, a connection between TastyCloud and HubRise must be established.
 For more information on connecting these two systems, see [Connect TastyCloud to HubRise](/apps/tastycloud/connect-hubrise).

+---

+**IMPORTANT NOTE**: For the TastyCloud mapping to work, a catalog needs to be available in HubRise.
+Catalogs are generally pushed into HubRise from your EPOS.
+Refer to your connected EPOS documentation on the HubRise website to verify that your EPOS supports this integration feature.

+---

-Once the connection is established, follow these steps to display the mapping between your TastyCloud menu with the catalog:
+Follow these steps to map items between a TastyCloud and HubRise:

 1. Login to your TastyCloud back office.
 1. Click **Mapping des produits** (Products mapping) from the left navigation panel.